Turners: History in the United States

-In the 1904 Olympics several competitors represented various Tuners organizations in Missouri, Illinois, Pennsylvania, New Jersey and New York, and some of the teams at the Olympics were sponsored by Turners organizations.
+In the 1904 Olympics, several competitors represented Turners organizations in Missouri, Illinois, Pennsylvania, New Jersey, and New York, and some Olympic teams were sponsored by Turners.

-Like other German-American groups, the Turners experienced suspicion during World War I, even though they now had very little contact with Germany.
+Like other German-American groups, the Turners experienced suspicion during World War I, even though they no longer had much contact with Germany.
 German-language instruction ended at many schools and universities, and the federal government imposed restrictions on German-language publications.
-The younger generation generally demanded the switch to the exclusive use of English society affairs, which allowed many Turner societies to continue to function.
+The younger generation generally demanded the switch to exclusive use of English society affairs, which allowed many Turner societies to continue to function.

 Cultural assimilation and both World Wars with Germany took a gradual toll on membership, with some halls closing and others becoming regular dance halls, bars, or bowling alleys.
-As of 2011, 54 Turner societies still existed around the U.S. The current headquarters of American Turners is in Louisville, Kentucky.
+As of 2011, 54 Turner societies remained in the U.S. The American Turners' headquarters is in Louisville, Kentucky.

 In 1948, the US Post Office issued a 3-cent commemorative stamp to mark the 100th anniversary of the movement in the country.

-The Turnverein in Sacramento, founded in 1854, claims to be the oldest still in existence in the United States.
-The Turnverein Vorwaerts of Fort Wayne, Indiana, owned the Hugh McCulloch House from 1906 until 1966.
+The Turnverein in Sacramento, founded in 1854, claims to be the oldest institution in the city still in existence.
+The Turnverein Vorwaerts of Fort Wayne, Indiana, owned the Hugh McCulloch House from 1906 to 1966.
 It was listed on the National Register of Historic Places in 1980.